Trump’s task: Resetting campaign that GOP fears is slipping | WTOP

 Asked for any bright spots for the Republican field, Ayres said, “I’m wracking my brain and just struggling.”

 This account of Trump’s reelection effort was compiled from interviews with nearly two dozen White House and campaign officials and Republicans close to the West Wing, many of whom were not authorized to publicly discuss private conversations.
-It describes how a race that has generally been stable for months has endured a series of historic jolts.
+It describes how a campaign that has generally been stable for months is enduring a series of historic jolts.

 Republicans began sensing warning signs last month.